Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions

 \section{Introduction}

 Probabilistic programming is used to describe stochastic models in the form of executable computer programs.
 It enables fast and natural ways of designing statistical models without ever resorting to random variables in the mathematical sense.
 The so-obtained probabilistic programs \cite{Kozen,ACM:conf/fose/Gordon14,DBLP:journals/corr/abs-1809-10756,barthe_katoen_silva_2020,DBLP:journals/pacmpl/HoltzenBM20} are typically normal-looking programs describing posterior probability distributions.
-They intrinsically code up randomized algorithms \cite{DBLP:books/daglib/0012859} and are at the heart of approximate computing \cite{DBLP:journals/cacm/CarbinMR16} and probabilistic machine learning (ML) \cite[Chapter 8]{DBLP:journals/corr/abs-1809-10756}.
+They intrinsically code up randomized algorithms \cite{DBLP:books/daglib/0012859} and are at the heart of approximate computing \cite{DBLP:journals/cacm/CarbinMR16} as well as probabilistic machine learning \cite[Chapter 8]{DBLP:journals/corr/abs-1809-10756}.
 One prominent example is \textsc{Scenic} \cite{scenic-mlj22} -- a domain-specific probabilistic programming language to describe and generate scenarios for, e.g., robotic systems, that can be used to train convolutional neural networks; \textsc{Scenic} features the ability to declaratively impose (hard and soft) constraints over the generated models by means of \emph{conditioning} via posterior observations.
 Moreover, a large volume of literature has been devoted to combining the strength of probabilistic and differentiable programming in a mutually beneficial manner; see \cite[Chapter 8]{DBLP:journals/corr/abs-1809-10756} for recent advancements in deep probabilistic programming.